 \subsection{The 2-stack of 2-vector bundles}

 One of the most important features any notion of bundles should have, is that bundles can be glued together from locally defined pieces.
 In other words, bundles satisfy \emph{descent}, or form a \emph{stack}.
 In a bicategorical setting, there is a corresponding notion of a \emph{2-stack}.
-We will see that what we defined above as preliminary 2-vector bundles form \emph{pre-2-stacks}, but in general not 2-stacks.
+Super algebra bundles and bimodule bundles as in \cref{DefinitionPrestwoVectBdl} form a \emph{pre-2-stack}, but in general not a 2-stack.
 In this section, we will explain how to solve this issue.
 For a general proper discussion of (pre-)2-stacks we refer to \cite{nikolaus2}.

 First of all, super algebra bundles and bimodule bundles can be pulled back along smooth maps in a coherent fashion.
 This can be phrased by saying that the assignment